 Sometimes, the comfort zone is one based on location.
 I have destinations that I visit regularly to take new photographs, and likely, most other photographers do as well.
 At these places, it’s easy to keep focusing on our favorite parts of the scenery or to take photographs similar to those we’ve taken on prior visits.
 Your comfort zone, in this case, is the familiarity of the place.

 Even in new places, you can develop a comfort zone of sorts.
-The first photographs most of us take when visiting somewhere that we’ve never been before?
-It’s usually the most obvious ones.
+What are the first photographs most of us take when visiting somewhere that we’ve never been to before?
+It’s usually the most obvious one.
 Things like notable landmarks or wide shots of a large area.
-Sometimes, we become so involved in snapping up all of this “low hanging fruit” that we overlook the more challenging—and potentially more rewarding—images.
+Sometimes, we become so involved in snapping up all of this “low-hanging fruit” that we overlook the more challenging—and potentially more rewarding—images.

 But you know what?
 It’s worthwhile to step outside of your photographic comfort zones, whatever they may be.
 In fact, I would say that it is good for us to take on new challenges as much as we can.
 Why?
 Because in so doing, we force ourselves to rise to these challenges—and in the end, that makes us better photographers.